To make changes to this page:

 Aims and Objectives

-The Sport Thematic Group aims to build and promote research and scholarship in the sociology of sport across Australia and Aotearoa New Zealand.
+The Sociology of Sport and Leisure Thematic Group aims to build and promote research and scholarship in the sociology of sport across Australia and Aotearoa New Zealand.
 To achieve this aim, the Thematic Group will:

-- support and encourage innovative research and teaching in the sociology of sport;
+- support and encourage innovative research and teaching in the sociology of sport and leisure;

-- foster the development of critical sociological insights and perspectives on sport and physical activity;
+- foster the development of critical sociological insights and perspectives on sport, leisure and physical activity;

 - provide a forum for communication and collaboration of sociologists working in the field;

-- raise the profile of sociological voices in public and policy debate on sport and physical activity;
+- raise the profile of sociological voices in public and policy debate on sport, leisure, and physical activity;

 - generate links and collaboration with national and international groups with complementary scholarly interests.